tolkit/fasta_windows/README.md

 ## Output & benchmarks

-The only annoying overhead at the moment is
+The only annoying overhead at the moment is sequence counting for the progress bar, which must be computed before the progress bar is initiated.

 ### Output